-Probiotics have been shown to reduce incidence of URTIs and reduce the duration of illness in healthy children and adults.
-A recent Cochrane Review reported that probiotics were better than placebo in reducing the number of participants experiencing episodes of acute URTI and the duration of an episode of acute URTI.
+Probiotics have been shown to reduce incidence of upper respiratory tract infections (URTIs) and reduce the duration of illness in healthy children and adults.
+A Cochrane Review reported that probiotics were better than placebo in reducing the number of participants experiencing episodes of acute URTI and the duration of an episode of acute URTI.
 This has the potential for large savings for national healthcare budgets.
 Probiotics also slightly reduce antibiotic use and cold-related school absence (as shown here and here).